Plain English Summary

 Background and study aims

 We are carrying out a study of 130 haemodialysis patients to investigate the effects of 30 minutes of cycling exercise, three times per week during dialysis.
 Research has shown that exercise outside of a dialysis session can significantly improve fitness and heart function.
 However, exercise whilst on dialysis has a number of potential effects on the heart and so the long term consequences of this need to be studied.
-The purpose of this study is therefore to monitor the immediate and long term effects of exercise on dialysis on patients heart and quality of life.
+The aim of this study is therefore to monitor the immediate and long term effects of exercise on dialysis on patients heart and quality of life.
 The study's findings should help to improve the well-being of future haemodialysis patients by making exercise more available on dialysis units in the UK.

 Who can participate?